Affiliate links on Android Authority may earn us a commission. Learn more.

 What is the Chromecast with Google TV?

-Google TV gives you access to all your favorite platforms in one place.
+Turning back to the UI at hand, Google TV gives you access to all your favorite platforms in one place.
 There’s Netflix, YouTube, Disney Plus, Sling TV, even Hulu, and Amazon Prime Video.
-Google also added support for Apple TV Plus in February 2021 and for Google Stadia in June of the same year (though Stadia has since been killed by Google).
+Google also added support for Apple TV Plus in February 2021 and pretty much every other major streaming app under the sun since then.

 One of the most important previous elements is still there: the apps tab.
 The apps tab is a big deal because, at the end of the day, they’re Android apps.
 Sure, these are apps that have been optimized for Android TV, but the Play Store on Android TV is quite built out.